Logo-stateuniv

 Unique Programs

-Clark College has co-admission partnerships with universities such as Concordia University, Portland State University, Marylhurst University, and Washington State University Vancouver.
-Eastern Washington University (EWU) also offers bachelor’s degrees in Technology, Dental Hygiene, and Social Work as well as a 3-year, 2-night per week master’s degree program in Social Work (MSW) at Clark College.
+There are co-admission partnerships with universities such as Concordia University, Portland State University, Marylhurst University, and Washington State University Vancouver.
+Eastern Washington University (EWU) also offers bachelor’s degrees in Technology, Dental Hygiene, and Social Work as well as a 3-year, 2-night per week master’s degree program in Social Work (MSW).

-Students who are interested in applying to Clark College must submit an application form, have all academic transcripts sent directly from the school of attendance, a nonrefundable application fee, and proof of residency (if applying for in-state tuition rates).
+Students who are interested in applying must submit an application form, have all academic transcripts sent directly from any previous school of attendance, a nonrefundable application fee, and proof of residency (if applying for in-state tuition rates).
 While applications are accepted all year long, students are advised to apply early to meet Priority Admissions deadlines as registration appointments are issued based on the date the college receives students’ applications.
-All first-year students are also required to attend a new student orientation session.
-All students must also take placement tests before they are allowed to register for any Math or English courses.
+All first-year students are also required to attend a new student orientation session and must also take placement tests before they are allowed to register for any Math or English courses.
 Students can contact the Placement Testing Office to schedule a testing date.

-International students should contact the International Programs Office at (360) 992-2495 or vist the college’s website for admission requirements and application materials.
+International students should contact the International Programs Office or visit the college’s website for admission requirements and application materials.

 Prospective students are encouraged to contact the college for information or assistance with the application process.
 The Welcome Center staff can answer questions, arrange a tour through the campus visits program, or provide information about the application process.
-The Welcome Center is located in the Penguin Union Building, and can be reached at (360) 699-NEXT (6398), option #8.
+The Welcome Center is located in the Penguin Union Building.

 Financial Aid